Register of beneficial owners: how and when to register?

 Are you considering setting up an LLC?

 Let the experts help you.
 The company you set up, including the memorandum or articles of association, will be exactly what you need for your business from the start.
-If you buy an existing company, you can never know its past in detail and risk unwanted liabilities or other historical residue.
+If you buy an existing company, you can never know its history in detail and risk unwanted liabilities or other historical residue appearing.
 With our company, you are guaranteed that nothing unwanted will be associated with your business.

 I want to help